chicobaptista/catalogd/README.md

     * AWS Lambda

 * Persistence
-  * Device storage
-  * Browser local storage
+  * SQL
     * PostgreSQL
+    * MySQL
-  * Firebase
+  * NoSQL
     * MongoDb
     * DynamoDb
+    * Firebase
+  * Other
+    * Device internal storage
+    * Web local/session storage

-The main concept is to explore different implementations of the same basic crud conceps in different architectures and paradigms, as well as developing modular applications that can be easily decoupled from particular implementations.
+The main concept is to explore different implementations of the same basic CRUD concepts in different architectures and paradigms, as well as developing modular applications that can be easily decoupled from particular implementations.

+## Usage

+## Setup and deploy